Deposit Unlock scheme explained

 Mortgage lenders are often stricter on the amount they are willing to lend on the purchase of new builds.
 This is to protect themselves from the inevitable devaluation of the property in the early years and other risk factors.
 As such, they often set the minimum deposit for new build properties at 15% or even 25%.

 Deposit Unlock gets round that and allows you to buy a new build with just a 5% deposit.
-With the Deposit Unlock scheme, the house builders pay to insure the mortgages instead.
+With the Deposit Unlock scheme in the UK, the house builders pay to insure the mortgages instead.
 And they use some of the money from selling the homes for this purpose; the aim is to make lenders more comfortable about offering high LTV mortgages on new builds.

 This scheme is exclusively for new build homes.